gssi/emf_workflow_project/README.md

 # Model Management operations in MDE

-We illustrate model management operations in Model Driven Engineering (MDE) using a motivating example.
+Using a motivating example, we illustrate model management operations in Model Driven Engineering (MDE).

 ## Motivating Example